Tixit/Gem.js/README.md

 Decisions
 =========

 * `Block.label` is not dynamic (can't be changed) because it is intended to be used to identify a particular Block when multiple Blocks of the same type are used alongside eachother.
-If you're looking for a way to change styles dynamically, use Block.state.
+If you're looking for a way to change styles dynamically, use `Block.state`.
 * Blocks are styled based on their name rather than their object identity (which would be possible with an array style definition like [Text,{backgroundColor:'...'}]) because otherwise all Blocks would have to be exposed at the top level.
 Not only does this go against modularity, but creators of 3rd party modules would inevitably fail to expose all their Blocks, which would make styling impossible.
 With names, you don't have to be able to reach the object, you just have to know its name.

 Todo